#MotivGeishaSeries - Identifier

 Board for freelance & contract work

-The rejected proposal, identifier, pattern-based approach, purposed for Geisha Series, released by Motiv Coffee Company, released 2021.
+The rejected proposal, identifier, or you could say a little illustration purposed for logo, purposed for Geisha Series, released by Motiv Coffee Company, released 2021.